 This donor-funded initiative engages trainees in multidisciplinary research early in their scientific careers, while providing important career-building skills such as writing proposals and designing, executing and running the budget for an independent research project.

-Each year, the LSI will fund selected projects up to $10,000 for supplies and equipment to carry out the proposed research.
+Each year, the LSI will fund selected projects up to $5,000 to cover the costs of supplies and equipment to carry out the proposed research, with the potential for an additional $5,000 for a second phase of work.

 Teams can include two to three graduate students, postdoctoral researchers, research investigators and/or research staff, but must be led by an LSI trainee.
 Each applicant's faculty mentor will need to sign a Statement of Support acknowledging the applicant is applying for the award and approving their effort toward the proposed project.